sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 :insert\_as\_text

-insert text at the caret position.
-If there is a selection, the text is inserted immediately following the selection and the selection is lost.
+Insert text at the caret position.
+If there is a selection, the text is inserted immediately following the selection, and the selection is lost.

 :insert\_as\_snippet

-as with :insert\_as\_text, but the output is interpreted as snippet expansion text
+As with :insert\_as\_text, but the output is interpreted as snippet expansion text.

 :replace\_selection

-replace the currently selected text with the output.
-If no text is selected, this is equivalent to the :insert\_as\_text specifier
+Replace the currently selected text with the output.
+If no text is selected, this is equivalent to the :insert\_as\_text specifier.

 :replace\_document

-replace the entire document with the output
+Replace the entire document with the output.

 :copy\_to\_clipboard

-replace the contents of the clipboard with the output
+Replace the contents of the clipboard with the output.

 :show\_as\_html

-open an html browser window and intepret the output as html
+Open an HTML browser window and interpret the output as HTML.

 :show\_as\_tooltip

-show a tooltip containing the output
+Show a tooltip containing the output.

 :create\_new\_document

-create a new editor document containing the output
+Create a new editor document containing the output.

 :output\_to\_console

-display the output in a console.
-HOW DO WE SPECIFY WHICH CONSOLE
+Display the output in a console.

 :discard

-throw any output away
+Throw any output away.

 :replace\_selected\_lines

-what does this do? probably unnecessary
+What does this do?

 :replace\_line

-replace the line around the caret. probably unnecessary
+Replace the line around the caret.

 :replace\_word

-replace the word around the caret. probably unnecessary
+Replace the word around the caret.

 ### WORKING\_DIRECTORY